Christine Rose LMT

 - The light in me appreciates and acknowledges the light in you.

-I was first introduced to yoga in a high school gym class, but it wasn’t until I took a semester off from school as a college junior that I began to develop a consistent yoga practice.
+I was first introduced to yoga in a high school gym class, but it wasn’t until I took a semester off as a college junior that I began to develop a consistent yoga practice.
 I had been struggling with depression at school, and somehow I knew that the answer to my problem was in the body.
-I spent the next few months attending classes at Laughing Lotus in NYC, and found there a deep connection to my body, mind and spirit that allowed me to step out of the darkness, and get through college.
+I spent the next few months discovering the benefits of yoga at Laughing Lotus in NYC, and was soon able to step out of that dark place, and get through college.

 Christian Verde is an Associate Certified Pranic Healer and has a private practice of Pranic Healing.
 He started Pranic Healing in 2011.
 He currently teaches Basic Pranic Healing in Boston, MA, founded The Center for Pranic Healing Massachusetts in 2018 and co-founded Atlanta Pranic Healing Center, LLC in 2014.